Frozen Turkey? Here’s How To Defrost And Cook A Frozen Holiday Bird In Time For Thanksgiving Dinner

 If you are trying to figure out how to defrost a frozen turkey in time for your Thanksgiving feast, you’re not alone.
 Frozen turkeys are a bargain this time of year, but if you purchased the holiday bird at the last minute, you may need some help speeding up the defrosting time before you pop it in the oven or turkey fryer.

 According to Money Magazine, several major grocery chains are offering frozen turkey for less than 50 cents per pound in the days leading up to Thanksgiving.
-Kroger is charging 49 cents a pound if you make an additional purchase of at least $20 and Meijer has their turkeys priced at 48 cents per pound if you spend $30 on other grocery items.
-Stop and Shop appears to have one of the best turkey deals of the holiday season — 39 cents a pound with the purchase of $30 or more. cents a pound when you make a purchase of at least $25.
+Kroger is charging 49 cents a pound if you make an additional purchase of at least $20, and Meijer has their turkeys priced at 48 cents per pound if you spend $30 on other grocery items.
+Stop and Shop appears to have one of the best turkey deals of the holiday season — 39 cents a pound with the purchase of $30 or more.

 With prices this low, it’s no wonder so many people are trying to figure out how to defrost and cook a turkey, especially shoppers who plan to buy their Thanksgiving dinner fixings just days before the feast.

 According to the U.S. Department of Agriculture, defrosting time depends on the size of the turkey your purchased.
-A 20-24 pound turkey can take between 5 and 6 days to thaw in your refrigerator, while a 4-12 pound bird takes about 1 to 3 days to defrost.
+A 20 to 24-pound turkey can take between five and six days to thaw in your refrigerator, while a four to 12-pound bird takes about one to three days to defrost.

 To speed up the process, you can place the turkey in a sink full of cold water.
 However, there are some food safety issues that come into play, so it’s important to follow thawing directions carefully.
 According to the USDA’s Food Safety website, you must leave the turkey in its original wrapper and change the water in your sink every 30 minutes.